Invariable generation of certain groups of piecewise projective homeomorphisms of the real line: Introduction

 generates $G$.
 Here we use the symbol $g^h$ to denote $hgh^{-1}$.
 The concept of invariable generation appeared in \cite{MR417300} (in a different language), and the term \emph{Invariable generation} was first used in \cite{MR1180190}.
 A subgroup $H$ of $G$ is said to be \emph{classful} if $H$ intersects every conjugacy class of $G$.
 It is easy to show that a group is invariably generated if and only if there are no proper subgroups which are classful.

 It is easily verified that every abelian group is invariably generated.
 Every finite group is also invariably generated (\cite{MR2852243}).
-Wiegold showed in \cite{MR417300} that the invariable generation is closed under extension, that is, for a group $G$, the invariable generation of a normal subgroup $N$ of $G$ and that of the quotient group $G/N$ imply that of $G$.
-It is known that every virtually solvable group is invariably generated (see \cite{MR3272383} for example).
+Wiegold showed in \cite{MR417300} that invariable generation is closed under extension, that is, for a group $G$, the invariable generation of a normal subgroup $N$ of $G$ and that of the quotient group $G/N$ imply that of $G$.
+It follows that every virtually solvable group is invariably generated (see \cite{MR3272383} for example).
 Contrastingly, the nonabelian free groups are not invariably generated (\cite{MR417300}).

-In \cite{MR3272383}, Kantor, Lubotzky and Shalev studied invariable generations of linear groups.
-After that, invariable generations of several infinite groups have been investigated.
-For example, the following groups were shown to be invariably generated; the Grigorchuk group (\cite{MR3272383}), Richard Thompson's group $F$ (\cite{MR3621672}), the group $\PL$ of PL homeomorphisms of the interval $[0,1]$ and its certain subgroups (\cite{MR4172581}), the Houghton groups (\cite{MR4379277}).
+In \cite{MR3272383}, Kantor, Lubotzky and Shalev studied invariable generation of linear groups.
+After that, invariable generation of several infinite groups has been investigated.
+For example, the following groups were shown to be invariably generated; the Grigorchuk group (\cite{MR3272383}), Richard Thompson's group $F$ (\cite{MR3621672}), the group $\PL$ of PL homeomorphisms of the interval $[0,1]$ and certain subgroups of it (\cite{MR4172581}), the Houghton groups (\cite{MR4379277}).
 The following groups were shown to be not invariably generated; any nonelementary convergence group (\cite{MR3431613}), any acylindrically hyperbolic group (\cite{MR3715440}), Richard Thompson's groups $T$ and $V$ (\cite{MR3621672}) and the Higman--Thompson groups $T_n$ and $V_n$ for any $n \geq 2$ (\cite{2207.04235}).

 Richard Thompson's group $F$ is known to have no nonabelian free subgroups, and its amenability is a major open question.
 The von Neumann--Day problem asks whether every nonamenable group contains a nonabelian free subgroup; its counterexample was constructed by Ol'\v{s}anski\u{\i} (\cite{MR586204}).